-While our toy browser can render complex styles, visual effects, and animations, all of those apply basically just to text.
+While our browser can render complex styles, visual effects, and animations, all of those apply basically just to text.
 Yet web pages contain a variety of non-text embedded content, from images to other web pages.
 Support for embedded content has powerful implications for browser architecture, performance, security, and open information access, and has played a key role throughout the web’s history.

 Images are certainly the most popular kind of embedded content on the